latticelabs/Mitty-deprecated-/docs/quickstart.rst

 Right now, all our genomes are in a database.
 The rest of the world works in VCF files, so let's write out one of the samples as a VCF file

-.. command-output:: genomes write vcf --dbfile=../examples/demo/Out/red_alga_genomes.db 3
+.. command-output:: genomes write vcf --dbfile=../examples/demo/Out/red_alga_genomes.db 3 --outdir ../examples/demo/Out/
-.. command-output:: head -n 20 ../examples/demo/Out/red_alga_genomes.db_s000003.vcf
+.. command-output:: head -n 20 ../examples/demo/Out/s3.vcf

 Things seem to have run satisfactorily.
 Note that we produce phased VCF files and we also use the notation `1|0` since we have complete knowledge of the phasing.
 Now let's generate a bag of reads from this genome.